LxOpenDataMeetup/Advanced-track/README.md

-# Machine-Learning-Meetup
-Possibly a Machine Learning Meetup in a sunny country named Portugal
+# Lisbon Open Data Meetup

 We can have: